agustiza/bank-account-interview-challenge/README.md

 This challenge is meant to be solved very quickly with minimal dependencies and should **NOT** be taken as an example on how to implement a proper service.

 There's a few tests mostly covering domain.
+There's also curl requests at /http

 ### Installation instructions (on GNU/Linux)